-11/9/11 – Providence, RI – If you were present for junior or senior lunch at La Salle on a Wednesday in late October you may have noticed some best-buddies2new faces in the cafeteria….The La Salle Best Buddies Club hosted a lunch for students from the Meeting Street School in Providence.
+11/9/11 – Providence, RI – If you were present for junior or senior lunch at La Salle on a Wednesday in late October you may have noticed some new faces in the cafeteria….The La Salle Best Buddies Club hosted a lunch for students from the Meeting Street School in Providence.

 What is Best Buddies?
-It’s an international organization with middle school, high school, and best-buddies3college chapters, including at La Salle Academy.
+It’s an international organization with middle school, high school, and college chapters, including at La Salle Academy.
 What is the group’s mission?
 According to the organization’s website, it is a nonprofit “…volunteer movement that creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities.”

 Though Best Buddies is a relatively new nonprofit, created by Anthony Kennedy Shriver in 1989, there are nearly 1,500 chapters worldwide.
 The organization has been recognized and endorsed by celebrities, politicians, major businesses, and ordinary men and women all over the world.